iuDataSciencePythonI590/final-project_the-python-pack/README.md

 Eric Kavales: As Mindy stated, we held calls to ensure we are all on the same page as we move forward through the project.
 Our code for phase 2 is agreed upon and is ready for submission.

 Kyshia Patillo:  As stated, we continued the weekly call to discuss Phase 2.
 I initially had issues downloading my file from Jupyter but with some suggestions from the team and some trial and error I have since figured it out.
 I am in agreement with the code submitted for Phase 2.

+PHASE 3

+Mindy Baker: The team continued with weekly conference calls and shared individual notebooks to improve the final product.
+Discussions focused on successes, areas for improvement and various methods for achieving the final product.

+Eric Kavales:

+Kyshia Patillo: